EndBug/version-check/README.md

 ### Static-checking with your latest version on NPM

-If you want to cehck whether the version has changed since your last published version on NPM, you can do it using `file-url` and `static-checking`:
+If you want to check whether the version has changed since your last published version on NPM, you can do it using `file-url` and `static-checking`:
 - `file-url`: you need to use something like a raw.githubusercontent.com or unpkg.com URL, an API that will give you a JSON response with your package file.
 - `static-checking`: you're expecting your last published version to be older than the one in your repo, so we'll use `localIsNew`